lab27/gooseback/content/films/se-mig-ikväll.md

   - dateTime: Saturday, August 31 12:00
     venue: venue1
 ---
-A seemingly ordinary online  hook up evolves  into a special connection between a recent ly divorced man and a woman half his age.
+A seemingly ordinary online  hook up evolves  into a special connection between a man searching for a spark in his life, and a woman half his age.